Associate Professor at the University of Malta

 University of Malta,

 From February to October 2011, I was a research assistant in Klemens Hammerer’s group in Hannover.
 Officially, I was part of the Institute for Theoretical Physics at the Leibniz University, Hannover, and the QUEST (Centre for Quantum Engineering and Space-Time Research) excellence cluster in Hannover.

 From September 2007 to March 2011 I was a doctoral student in Tim Freegarde’s Quantum Control group at the University of Southampton.
 My PhD thesis, “Optical Cooling Using the Dipole Force”, is available in book form, published by Springer Theses; see, e.g., Amazon.

-Curriculum vitae: Available in PDF and Xetex formats.
+Curriculum vitae: Available here.

 - André Xuereb; Optical Cooling Using the Dipole Force (Springer Theses); ISBN: 978-3-642-29714-4.